 Register Your WordPress Site With MemberMouse.com

-- Log into membermouse.com and click on My Account in the menu bar at the top of the page.
+- Log into membermouse.com and form the Member Dashboard, click on My Account.

-- In the License Management section at the top of the page you'll see that a license has been created for you with the default URL http://yoursitegoeshere.com.
+- In the License Management section, you'll see that a license has been created for you with the default URL http://yoursitegoeshere.com.

-- In the Manage column click Change URL.
+- Click the Change URL button.
 This will make the URL field editable.

 - In the Authorized URL field, enter the URL for your WordPress site.
 It's important that the URL you enter matches the URL of your WordPress site exactly.
 The best way to ensure that you're entering in the URL correctly is to log into your WordPress site, go to the General Settings page and copy the WordPress Address (URL).